20 Tips for Stronger, More Visible Abs

 Picture a Grapefruit

-One of the biggest mistakes people make when doing mat work for their abs is that they keep their head down.
+One of the biggest mistakes people make when doing mat work for their abs is that they keep their head down, crunched toward their chest.
 This puts unnecessary strain on your neck and takes the focus off of your abs to perform the move.
-Every time you're doing abs exercises on the floor, imagine a grapefruit is lodged between your chin and your chest.
-For best results, don't let your chin lower to your chest.
+Every time you're doing abs exercises on the floor, imagine a grapefruit is lodged between your chin and your chest and don't let your chin lower to your chest.
 (Related: 7 Reasons You Might Not Be Losing Belly Fat)

 As exercise physiologists study and better understand the core, more and more are recommending that we think of our core not just as the stomach and lower-back area, but also as our entire pillar (meaning everything except our legs, arms, and head).
-To really strengthen your core, fitness professionals recommend strengthening the muscles that tie in to your pillar like your glutes.
-And what's one of the best ways to fire those glutes?
+To really strengthen your core, fitness professionals recommend bolstering the muscles that tie-in to your pillar, like your glutes.
+One of the best ways to fire those glutes?
 Squats, so sign on for our 30-day squat challenge that will totally transform your butt—and body.
 (Don't be afraid to go heavy—lifting heavy weights helps you build a strong core, too.)

 Train Your Lower Back

 True muscle strength is all about balance.
 If how to get abs fast is the goal, many of us focus on toning our abs (the muscles we can see) and totally neglect our lower backs.
 This strength imbalance can lead to lower-back injury and pain.
-Here's a good rule to remember: For every core exercise you do that only targets your abs (read: isn't twisting, a plank, or involves standing--which all involve the back), you should do a specific low-back exercise as well like this Swan Dive.
-Working your lower back makes for a more complete abs workout!
+Here's a good rule to remember: For every core exercise you do that only targets your abs (read: isn't twisting, a plank, or involves standing—which all involve the back), pair it with a specific low-back exercise.
+Consider this 10-minute lower-back workout to balance things out and avoid injuries.

 Try Balance Work

 Think speeding through your ab workout will speed up your results?
 Think again.
 To really feel the burn, try slowing down.
 By changing the speed of your abs exercises, you'll work your abs in a more targeted way that boosts strength and will get you a toned stomach faster.
 (Related: 7 Ab Exercises You Can Do Before Every Workout to Score a Stronger Core)

 Tweak Your Diet